keithbuhler/keithbuhler.github.io/slideshows/intro9logic.md

 </section><section data-markdown>
 ### Example 2

-- Jean Jones is seven feet tall because all San Franciscans are seven feet tall and Jean Jones is a San Franciscan.
+>Jean Jones is seven feet tall because all San Franciscans are seven feet tall and Jean Jones is a San Franciscan.

 - Valid inference? true premises? clear terms?

 </section><section data-markdown>
 ### Example 3

-1. All Oakland Raiders are football players.
+> 1. All Oakland Raiders are football players.
-2. Ken Stabler is a football player.
+> 2. Ken Stabler is a football player.
-3. Ken Stabler is an Oakland Raider.
+> 3. Ken Stabler is an Oakland Raider.

+- What is the conclusion?
 - Valid inference? true premises? clear terms?

 </section><section data-markdown>
 ### Example 4

-1. I want my daughter to marry a good man.
+> 1. I want my daughter to marry a good man.
-2. Shia Labeouf is a good actor.
+> 2. Shia Labeouf is a good actor.
-3. I want my daughter to marry Shia Labeouf.
+> 3. I want my daughter to marry Shia Labeouf.

+- What is the conclusion?
+- Valid inference? true premises? clear terms?

+<iframe src="//giphy.com/embed/7rj2ZgttvgomY" width="480" height="275" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="http://giphy.com/gifs/reaction-7rj2ZgttvgomY">via GIPHY</a></p>

+</section><section data-markdown>
+### Example 4

+>It is obvious to anyone thinking logically that minimum wage should be increased.
+The current minimum wage is an insult and is unfair to the people who receive it.
+The fact that the last proposed minimum wage increase was denied is proof that the government of this state is crooked and corrupt.
+The only way for them to prove otherwise is to raise minimum wage immediately.

+- What is the conclusion?
+- Valid inference? true premises? clear terms?

+</section><section data-markdown>
+### Example 5

 ## 2 Minutes Left